Safety & Enforcement

 Revenues raised from this assessment will be placed in the Transportation Infrastructure Bond Fund and be dedicated towards helping to maintain the state’s transportation infrastructure; including roads, bridges, culverts, railroads and airports.

-Motor Fuel Distributors are required to collect a Motor Fuel Tax Assessment in the amount of $0.134 per gallon or 4% of the tax-adjusted retail price upon each gallon of motor fuel sold by the distributor not to exceed $0.18, whichever is greater.
+Motor Fuel Distributors are required to collect a Motor Fuel Tax Assessment (MFTA) on each gallon sold.
+The MFTA will be calculated as the greater of $0.134 or 4% of the tax-adjusted retail price, but not to exceed $0.18 per gallon.

 The Motor Fuel Tax Assessment will change on a quarterly basis.
 The Department will calculate the amount of the assessment for each upcoming quarter, and notify the distributor in advance of the rate that will be in effect.
 The new tax will be collected at the same time and on the same form as the current motor fuel tax and Motor Fuel Tax Infrastructure Assessment fee.
 Updated motor fuel distributor reports will be sent out on a quarterly basis indicating the new tax assessment amount and the Infrastructure Assessment fee to be collected for that quarter, and you may use those forms when payment is made.

 The state average tax adjusted retail price as determined by the Department of Public Service over the prior three months will be used to set the rate.
 The Department shall conduct a monthly survey of businesses selling retail regular gasoline designed to determine an average statewide retail price and publish the survey results no later than the 20th day of each month.

 The average retail price can be found at the Department of Public Service website: http://publicservice.vermont.gov/publications/fuel_report

 Questions, contact Commercial Vehicle Operations at 802.828.2070